Heisenberg-type higher order symmetries of superintegrable systems separable in cartesian coordinates: Heisenberg-type higher order integrals of motion: the classical problem

 \end{itemize} Example (v) was included in \cite{MarquetteWinternitz2008a} as case 7.
 Notice that since each one dimensional potential $v_{mx}(x)$ or $v_{ny}(y)$ is a monotonous function, these potentials $v_{nm}$ will not allow for any bounded motion.

 {\it b) Global and local Hamiltonians in $\mathbb R^2$}

 As it is clear from example (ii) given above, some of the superintegrable Hamiltonians have potentials $v_{mn}(x,y)$ defined only in a region ${\cal D}$ of the plane.
 We may try to extend this Hamiltonian to the whole plane by pasting it with other superintegrable systems with potentials $v_{mn}^i(x,y)$ defined in disjoint (except for their boundaries) regions ${\cal D}^i$, such that they cover the whole plane, $\cup_i {\cal D}^i = \mathbb R^2$.
-The resulting potential will be denoted $\tilde v_{mn}(x,y)$.
 For instance, considering the particular case $\alpha=\beta=1$, we can `complete' the potential of case (ii) as follows:

 Another example extended from case (i) is given by